vuqv/cosmo/README.md

 ## Bugs

-- If you encounter any bugs, please report the issue to Quyen Vu (`vuqv.phys@gmail.com`)
+- If you encounter any bugs, please report the issue to Quyen Vu (`vuqv.phys@gmail.com`).
+- Please note that any bugs encountered are my responsibility and not that of the authors of the models.
+Therefore, I kindly request that you refrain from bothering them regarding any issues that may arise.

 ## Acknowledgments